laanwj/etna_viv/README.md

 A Mesa fork with the etnaviv driver can be found in the [laanwj/mesa](https://github.com/laanwj/mesa) repository.
 At the moment, this driver provides OpenGL ES 1.0 and 2.0 accelerated rendering direct to framebuffer (fbdev).
-This driver has been used to run glquake and d2x and other GLES games so it should be fairly stable.
+This driver has been used to run Dark Places, glquake, d2x and other GLES games so it should be fairly stable.
-There may still be quite a few rendering bugs, specific bug reports are very welcome.
+There may still be a few rendering bugs, specific bug reports are very welcome.
+Be sure to attach apitrace logs if possible.

 SoCs with Vivante GPU
 =========================